msszczep/szcz-dot-org/resources/templates/md/posts/2019-07-13-my-stephanie-hickey-story.md

 Stephanie hadn't taken on additional burden for maintaining the household while Rich worked on Clojure.

-I think it's great that Stephanie set to learn the programming language what she played a role in helping to make, and I'm honored to have played a small part of that.
+I think it's great that Stephanie set to learn the programming language that she played a role in helping to make, and I'm honored to have played a small part of that.